tjwombo/RNSArchipelago/README.md

 - Everyone who helped make RNSReloaded
 - Everyone in the Archipelago discord for all the amazing work they do
-- RavingMagicMan for helping me organize my mess of notes
+- RavingMagicMan and Straybard for helping me organize my mess of notes and testing